 FAQs about Labiaplasty

 The surgical site is a delicate area, and some pain and discomfort post-operatively is to be expected.
-On the first night, there is usually stinging and pulsing or throbbing in the vaginal area, which subsides over the first day.
+On the first night, there is usually stinging and pulsing or throbbing in the vaginal area, which subsides over the first 48 hours after surgery.
 Icing the area on and off around the clock is crucial to keep swelling and discomfort to a minimum.

 What procedures are performed alongside labiaplasty?

 Clitoral hood reduction may be performed during a labiaplasty if a redundant clitoral hood is present.
 Your surgeon will discuss whether you would benefit from the addition of this procedure and the expected results at your consultation following your physical examination.

 Dr. Ballard is amazing.
 The whole process was extremely quick, easy, and private.
 She did an amazing job and was very thorough with everything that was going to happen/ what to expect.
 I’d go back to her in a heartbeat.